Taronga Zoo: Notable past chimpanzees

-Lubutu (5 June 1993 – 4 December 2019) was born to Lisa and was the long term alpha male of the chimpanzee troop at Taronga Zoo up until his sudden death from lung failure.
+Lubutu was born in June 1993 to Lisa and was the long term alpha male of the chimpanzee troop at Taronga Zoo up until his sudden death from lung failure.
 Lubutu took on the role of alpha male at the age of nine years after the previous alpha male, Snowy (his father) died suddenly.
 Lubutu was tolerant of the infants in the group and was often seen playing with them.
 Through his fair leadership and support from the females in the troop, Lubutu attributed to his success and lengthy tenure as a leader.
 At one point during Lubutu's leadership, Samaki and Shabani stood an excellent chance of taking over the alpha role.
 Lubutu was the father of Samaki, Furahi, Shikamoo, Sembe and Sule.
-He was vasectomised in 2009 as his genetics are now well represented in the region.
-(Due to his significant role in the troop, he is still acknowledged here despite having died).
+He was vasectomised in 2009, as his genetics were well represented in the region.
+Lubutu died in December 2019.